Find relief, restore balance, and reconnect with yourself.

 Traditional Chinese Medicine (TCM) is a holistic healing system that originated in China more than 2,000 years ago.
 It draws from ancient Chinese philosophy, including the principles of Yin and Yang and the Five Elements (Wu Xing), to restore balance and health in the body.
 TCM views the body as an interconnected system and focuses on both the prevention and treatment of illness.
+The information on this page is adapted from the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO), the regulatory body that governs the safe and ethical practice of TCM in Ontario.

-At Olivia Therapy & Retreats, all Traditional Chinese Medicine Practitioners and Acupuncturists are fully registered with the CTCMPAO.
+At Olivia Therapy & Retreats, all Traditional Chinese Medicine Practitioners and Acupuncturists are fully registered with the CTCMPAO:

-Initial Intake and Assessment: $150
+- Initial Intake and Assessment: $150

-Follow Up Appointments: $100
+- Follow Up Appointments: $100

 Jin Bao